jackSydenhamRMIT/line-rider-clone/README.md

 # 🎿 Line Rider Clone – React + Vite + Matter.js

-This is an interactive physics-based Line Rider-style editor built with React, TypeScript, and Matter.js — designed as a fun UI experiment and portfolio showcase of front end elements interacting with and saving states in s3
+An interactive physics-based Line Rider-style editor built with React, TypeScript, and Matter.js.
+Created as a fun UI experiment and portfolio showcase of front end elements interacting with and saving states in AWS S3.

 ### [Live Vercel Demo](https://line-rider-clone-webapp-enr8ol4gi.vercel.app)